Skip to content

 Delivery exceptions have a significant impact on customer experience.
 When a shipment is delayed or lost, it can lead to frustration and dissatisfaction among your customers.
 This can result in negative reviews, decreased customer loyalty, and lost revenue.

 As a rule of thumb, 10 percent of shipments have some type of delivery exception.
 Now many of these may not actually result in a delivery being late.
-However, it is delivery exception that causes late shipments and result in disappointed customers.
+However, delivery exceptions are the primary reason for late shipments which result in disappointed customers.

 To bring home to you the horrific impact of delivery exceptions, let’s look at Amazon.
-The question you need to ask yourself is why did Amazon become everyone’s favorite eCommerce retailer.
-This includes your customers.
-Indeed, the main reason that Amazon became the leader in eCommerce was because they focus on eliminating delivery exceptions and achieving high on-time delivery performance.
+The question you need to ask yourself is why did Amazon become everyone’s favorite ecommerce retailer.
+Indeed, the main reason that Amazon became the leader in ecommerce was because they focus on eliminating delivery exceptions and achieving high on-time delivery performance.

 As evidence of Amazon’s obsession with on-time delivery, let’s look at their Seller Fulfilled Prime (SFP) program.
 Here Amazon merchants enroll in the SFP program so that they can have the Amazon Prime designation.
-With this designation they have to meet certain service levels, most notably free 2-day delivery.
+With this designation they have to meet certain service levels, most notably free 1 to 2 day delivery.
 To do this Amazon monitors these merchants closely.
-This is because the standard for the SFP program is 99% on-time order fulfillment and 97% on-time delivery.
-It is safe to assume that this is Amazon’s internal standard as well.
-Thus if you want to be an eCommerce company that really delights customers, you need to be obsessed with eliminating delivery exceptions.
+This is because the standard for the SFP program is 99% valid tracking numbers and 93% on-time delivery.
+It is safe to assume that Amazon’s internal standard is the same or higher.
+Thus if you want to be an ecommerce company that really delights customers, you need to be obsessed with eliminating delivery exceptions.

-2. The Need to Measure, Diagnose the Root Cause of a Delivery Exception.
+2. Need to Measure and Diagnose the Root Cause of Every Delivery Exception.

 To improve delivery performance and customer experience, it’s important to measure and diagnose the root cause of delivery exceptions.
 This involves analyzing shipment data to identify patterns and trends that may be contributing to delays or other issues.
 By understanding the root cause of delivery exceptions, businesses can take targeted actions to address the underlying problems and prevent similar issues from occurring in the future.
-For a detailed explanation, see SC Tech Insights’ Best Data Analytics Practices for Measuring eCommerce On Time Delivery.
-This article explores the data analytics of determining a ship date, a delivery date, a promised date, delivery exceptions root cause analysis, and order fulfillment click-to-ship metrics.
+For a detailed explanation on how to do this, see my write-up on this, Best Data Analytics Practices for Measuring eCommerce On Time Delivery.
+This piece explores the data analytics of determining a ship date, a delivery date, a promised date, delivery exceptions root cause analysis, and order fulfillment click-to-ship metrics.

 To answer these questions, click here for details on the 9 most common mistakes with measuring on time delivery performance.
 Also, this article details how to use data analytics to correctly measure on time delivery.
 Lastly and more importantly, find out how to use on time delivery data to identify the root causes of delivery failure.